 - There’s also the Riverside Museum, which was formerly known as the Glasgow Museum of Transport.
 There you can get a taste of the city’s seaside history as well as other transportation for landlubbers.
 The museum is hands-on, meaning you can help put out a fire with an interactive exhibit.
 You can also board trains, trams, and buses that have since been retired.
 Entry to the Riverside Museum is free.

 - The Glasgow Science Centre sits on the edge of the River Clyde in three shiny titanium-clad buildings which include a freely-rotating tower and an IMAX theater.
 The state-of-the-art museum has something for every age and there are a number of interactive exhibits the keep you fully engaged.

 With no shortage of restaurants in Glasgow city center, it can be difficult knowing where to go.
-For a single day trip to Glasgow, I recommend going classic and keeping things simple.
+For a Glasgow day trip, I recommend going classic and keeping things simple.
 And what is more classic than a British pub and then a stop in a tea room?